 - Mubarak Shah ruled for 4 years, and then was executed in 1320 by Khusraw Khan.

-Economic policy and administration under Khilji dynasty were very strict and was all in hands of the King.
-The situation of peasants, businessman and the common man was very poor and sometimes hard to sustain.
-Few of these policies are listed below:
+Economic policy and administration under the Khilji dynasty were very strict and was all in hands of the King.
+The situation of peasants, businessmen, and the common man was very poor and sometimes hard to sustain.
+A few of these policies are listed below:

 - Khilji rulers especially Alauddin Khilji changed the expense approaches just to increase his treasury and to pay his obligations and store for his wars of expansion.

-- He raised agribusiness taxes straight forwardly from 20% to 50%, payable in kind of grain and rural produce or with cash and he discarded instalments.
+- He raised agribusiness taxes straightforwardly from 20% to 50%, payable in kind of grain and rural produce or with cash and he discarded installments.

 - Alauddin Khilji maintained four sorts of charges on non-Muslims in the Sultanate, called as jizya or poll tax, kharaj or land tax, kari or house tax and the last one chari as field duty.